 Networks allow you to share a single broadband Internet connection among multiple computers and PC users.

-They are able to share files among computers more easily and also share software resources such
+They are able to share files among computers more easily and also share software resources such as diaries.

 Networking also allows you to use a printer connected to a different computer, and access media and other resources, such as images and music, which are stored remotely or across the office.